IAM vs CIAM

 While it may not be immediately clear that this difference would call for drastically different platforms, these groups actually demand very different use cases.

 On the contrary, user experience for customers (or ‘customer experience’) is one of the key success factors in today’s digital business.
 If you deliver a bad experience, your customers will leave unhappy, quickly moving to another service provider and taking their money – your revenue – with them.
 For externally-facing Customer IAM systems, an intuitive UX is not a ‘nice-to-have’ – it’s a prerequisite to success.

 Scalability is a big differentiator between IAM and CIAM.
 For any size of company, the number of employees rarely matches the potential number of consumers.
 For example, a customer-facing solution might have a million users, but nowhere near that many employees.
 Therefore, the scalability requirements for IAM and CIAM solutions are hugely different.

-Using an IAM solution for an external service with a substantial number of users is a recipe for disaster, as an IAM solution is not likely to scale to meet the requirements.
+Using an IAM solution for an external customer-centric service with a substantial number of users is a recipe for disaster, as an IAM solution is not likely to scale to meet the requirements.

 Internal IAM is driven by the Human Resources team and the number of identities doesn’t usually fluctuate rapidly – adding or removing employees, or amending roles and access, is a difference of few hundred per day in even the largest organisations.

-Privacy, trust & data regulation
+Privacy, security, trust & data regulation

 Companies want to own their employee identities, at least to some extent.
-The concept of Bring Your Own Identity (BYOI) might change this to some degree, but still the ownership of access privileges (roles, authorisations) should remain in the control of the company, not the user, for internal identities.
+The concept of Bring Your Own Identity (BYOI) might change this to some degree, but still the ownership of access management and privileges (roles, authorisations) should remain in the control of the company, not the user, for internal identities.

-For external identities, trust and users feeling in control of their data is much more important, particularly in light of certain regulations (such as GDPR).
-CIAM can provide crucial transparency and the possibility for the end customer to manage, erase and export/transport their own data, providing the much-needed trust element.
+For external identities, trust and users feeling in control of their personal data is much more important, particularly in light of certain regulations (such as GDPR).
+CIAM can provide crucial transparency and the possibility for the end customer to manage, erase and export/transport their own personal data, providing the much-needed trust element.

 The final difference is quite a simple one – does the solution bring in revenue?
 Internal IAM, with the emphasis on employees, isn’t intended to bring revenue to the company.
-CIAM solutions may well bring in revenue by enabling new digital services, or at least saving on support costs.
+An effective IAM solution should have strong impact on managing risk, achieving compliance, and reducing operational costs.